Shoulder Blade Pain: Your Guide to Pain Relief

 Pain in the shoulder blade area is a common phenomenon.
 We guide you through the common causes, pain relief techniques and ways to prevent shoulder pain.

-The area under your shoulder blade is achy.
+The area around or under your shoulder blade is achy.
 It’s sore.
 It may even get worse when you perform certain activities, such as turning your head or reaching for an object with your arm.
 Pain, in general, poses an irritating problem.

 Yet, shoulder blade pain doesn’t have to take over your life.
-There are various treatments and methods that may ease your pain.
+There are various treatments and methods that can ease your pain.
 However, your specific way to pain relief may depend on what is causing your discomfort or injury in the first place.

 Looking for a solution to your shoulder pain problem?
 Try the Injurymap exercise app now.

-- Common Causes of Pain Under the Shoulder Blade
+Common Causes of Shoulder Blade Pain

 - Muscle Knots